D3IntOpt/PyClustrPath/README.md

 [//]: # (* Primal-Dual Hybrid Gradient Algorithm &#40;PDHG&#41;)

-Our package visualizes the clustering path results:
+Our package visualizes the clustering path results, as shown in the following figures.

 <table>
     <tr>